 There are many things in golf that are set in stone such as teeing off behind the markers, tapping down spike marks being prohibited and Luke Donald is a great bunker player, to name a few.
 There are also things in golf that are personal preference.
 These preferences include the speed at which you swing the club, what kind of clubs you use and whether or not you still pick Tiger in your “majors” pool at the office.

-One of the most important things in the personal preference category is putting grip pressure.
+One of the most important things that fall under the personal preference category is putting grip pressure.
 There have been great putters who have gripped their putter firm, some who have used a medium pressure and some that preferred a light pressure.
 What grip pressure should you use when holding the putter?
 Well, that’s completely up to you.
 Let’s look at some examples of each and how their choice affected their putting strokes.
 What grip pressure you use when putting is purely up to the individual.
 We are going to show you how to find the one that works best for you.

 Firm putting grip pressure